 Cremation is exposing a body to extreme heat to dispose of it.
 Thus, the nature of the process requires special equipment designed to carry out the cremation safely and effectively.
 A crematorium is home to this equipment.
 The facility will usually store a body for a period of time before cremation as well, and handle transferring the remains to the deceased’s loved ones.

-Throughout the history of cremation, the types of equipment and tools crematorium specialists use has developed and changed.
+Throughout the history of cremation, the types of equipment and tools crematorium specialists use have developed and changed.
 Today’s crematoriums usually dispose of corpses with furnaces that generate temperatures reaching up to 1800 degrees Fahrenheit.
 The corpses remain in chambers with heat-resistant refractory bricks during the cremation process.

 Common fuels for most of today’s crematorium furnaces are propane and natural gas.
 However, several decades ago, a crematorium might rely on coal to fuel the process.